josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇧🇲_bermuda.md

 The UK retains responsibilities including areas such as external affairs and defence, but Bermuda is not just a small administrative outpost.
 It has its own government, political parties, economy, institutions, and public debates about constitutional development and self-government.

-Contestants must not arrive and say:

-> “Well, London decides.”

-That is a sign they have confused constitutional ultimate responsibility with everyday political reality.

-The cocktail flag will be placed back in the packet until they calm down.

----

-## Recent Royal Visit Note

-Bermuda was recently visited by King Charles III during his first Royal Visit to a British Overseas Territory as monarch.
+Bermuda was also recently visited by King Charles III during his first Royal Visit to a British Overseas Territory as monarch.

 Contestants may be tempted to treat this as proof that Bermuda is a simple royal postcard.